 - Stomach pains

 - No appetite or overeating

-Keep in mind that for these symptoms to qualify under general anxiety disorder, the cause needs to be either unknown or irrational.
-If the cause for the distress is a known danger that can impose real harm or pain on the individual, then the symptoms would be justified.
+Remember that for these symptoms to qualify under general anxiety disorder, the cause must be either unknown or irrational.
+If the reason for the distress is a known danger that can impose actual harm or pain on the individual, then the symptoms would be justified.
 That brings us to the difference between anxiety and fear.
-Anxiety happens when an individual feels nervous or worried about a perceived however unreasonable threat, while fear happens when an individual is faced with real danger.
+Anxiety happens when an individual feels nervous or worried about a perceived however unreasonable threat, while fear occurs when an individual is faced with real danger.

 - Get in the way of work, relationships, responsibilities, and personal care

-- Persist over long periods of time, making it difficult for the individual to calm his or herself
+- Persist over long periods, making it difficult for the individual to calm his or herself

 - Produce suicidal thoughts or attempts